The Bankrate promise

 Restrictions might be good for encouraging saving

-Some savers might be better off having restrictions on these accounts.
-Fewer than 4 in 10 Americans were able to pay a $1,000 emergency bill from savings, according to a Bankrate survey published in January.
+Some savers may benefit from having withdrawal and transfer limits on savings deposit accounts.
+Only about 4 in 10 Americans were able to pay a $1,000 emergency bill from savings, according to a Bankrate survey published in January.

-Knowing that your withdrawals are limited may help keep certain savers from withdrawing or transferring funds from their savings too frequently.
-This might help keep the money there for the times when they truly need it.
+Knowing that withdrawals are limited may prevent some savers from withdrawing or transferring funds too frequently, helping to keep their savings intact for times when they truly need it.